Torleif Torkildsen

 Torleif Torkildsen (/no/; 12 May 1892 – 7 October 1944) was a Norwegian gymnast and tennis player who competed in the 1912 Summer Olympics.
 He was part of the Norwegian gymnastics team, which won the bronze medal in the gymnastics men's team, Swedish system event.

-In tennis he was a member of the Norway Davis Cup team, in which he granted Norway's first victorious rubber in the tie against Hungary in 1929 by beating Imre Takáts.
-Prior to entering the Davis Cup in 1927 Norway competed in the Nordisk Cup, an annual four-nation Scandinavian tennis team cup, in which he granted Norway's only won match against Sweden's Curt Östberg.
-The same year in August he won an international tournament in Oslo meeting Östberg again in the final.
-In national competition he was a five-time tennis champion between 1926 and 1930.
+In tennis, he was a member of the Norway Davis Cup team, in which he earned Norway's first victorious rubber in the tie against Hungary in 1929 by beating Imre Takáts.
+Before entering the Davis Cup in 1927, Norway competed in the Nordisk Cup, an annual four-nation Scandinavian tennis team cup, in which he earned Norway's only won match against Sweden's Curt Östberg.
+The same year in August, he won an international tournament in Oslo, meeting Östberg again in the final.
+In national competition, he was a five-time tennis champion between 1926 and 1930.